dkw-aau/trident/README.md

 Python), 3) an executable called "trident_exec".

-## Installation on MacOS
+## Installation on MacOS or Windows

+On Windows, the process is exactly the same as on Ubuntu.
-The process is very similar to Ubuntu.
+On MacOS, the process is very similar to Ubuntu.
 You can install the libraries that are mentioned with Homebrew.

-## Installation on Windows

-I'm very sorry but I do not have a Windows machine, so I've never compiled Trident with this OS.
-I hope that the information that I gave about the compilation with other environments will be helpful to install Trident under this system.

 ## More advanced info on compilation